 You can have a very happy life, in a small house, without having a job, enjoying the freedom to do whatever you like.

 If you want to be able to buy whatever you want, you will have to become successful.
 Passive or active income makes no difference.

 The end goal is to unlock time and create the freedom to do with that time as you please.
 This is often referred to as FIRE, which stands for Financial Independence, Retire Early.

 8+ Great Ways to Create a Passive Income

-There are far more ways to create a passive income, and I will probably write more often about them, but in this post, I would like to highlight those methods that I know or have experience with.
+There are far more ways to create a passive income, and I will probably write more often about them, but I would like to highlight those methods that I know or have experience with in this post.
 Hopefully, these great passive income ideas will inspire you!

 Let’s start with the obvious one:

 This one is great as it gives you a lot of freedom to share your passion.

 And you can start it with very little to no investment of money.

 Although there are free blogging platforms out there, I would recommend finding an inexpensive but good hosting provider.